-Picolax for Morning Appointments Bowel Preparation Instructions for Colonoscopy
+Plenvu for Afternoon Appointments Bowel Preparation Instructions for Colonoscopy

-What is Picolax?
+What is Plenvu?

-- Picolax is a laxative used to cleanse the lower bowel, also called colon, in preparation for endoscopic procedures. - It does this by acting on the colon causing a watery bowel motion which evacuates the bowel. - It is important to have an empty, clean bowel so that the Endoscopist can see it clearly.
+- Plenvu is a laxative used to cleanse the lower bowel, also called colon, in preparation for endoscopic procedures. - It does this by stimulating the bowel causing multiple watery bowel motions. - It is important to have an empty, clean bowel so that the Endoscopist can see it clearly.

-Before you take Picolax
+Before you take Plenvu

-- Do not take Picolax if you have had an allergic reaction to it in the past.

-Please inform your hospital Doctor or contact us on the number below if you have this or any other allergies. - If you have serious cardiac or renal disorders please contact us immediately, before starting your bowel preparation. - This medicine contains lactose as a component of the flavour.
-Patients with rare hereditary problems of galactose intolerance, the Lapp lactase deficiency or glucose-galactose malabsorption should not take this medicine.
-Please inform endoscopy Nurses if this is the case. - You must inform the hospital Doctor if you are pregnant, attempting to become pregnant or breast feeding, before starting your bowel preparation. - If you are not sure whether you should start taking Picolax or if you do not understand the instructions, please contact the endoscopy department on the following numbers 020 7288 3811/3819 or email whhtr.endoscopypreassessment@nhs.net
+- Do not take Plenvu if you have had an allergic reaction to it in the past or if you have Glucose-6-phosphate dehydrogenase (G6PD) deficiency.
+Please inform your hospital Doctor or contact us on the number below if you have this or any other allergies. - If you have serious cardiac or renal disorders please contact us immediately, before starting your bowel preparation, as Plenvu may not be suitable for you. - You must inform the hospital Doctor if you are pregnant or attempting to become pregnant. - If you are not sure whether you should start taking Plenvu or if you do not understand the instructions, please contact the endoscopy department on the following numbers 020 7288 3811/3819 or email whh- tr.endoscopypreassessment@nhs.net

-- The success of your examination depends on the bowel being as clear as possible, otherwise the examination may need to be postponed and the preparation repeated. - Please read carefully the information inside the Picolax box to be sure you are not allergic to any of the ingredients. - Please make sure you are near a toilet once commencing your Picolax bowel preparation.
+- The success of your examination depends on the bowel being as clear as possible, otherwise the examination may need to be postponed and the preparation repeated. - Please read carefully the information inside the Plenvu box to be sure you are not allergic to any of the ingredients. - Please make sure you are near a toilet once commencing your Plenvu bowel preparation.